Our specialists are here to listen and help for free, no strings attached.

 Contact us today – call (877) 999-9999 or email us.
 We’re available 24/7!

-The Workers’ Compensation system in Washington is similar to those in other states, with one exception.
-Washington is one of only a handful of US jurisdictions where the government holds a monopoly on compensation insurance.
-Only Washington, North Dakota, Wyoming, Ohio, and the US territories, Puerto Rico and U.S. Virgin Islands have government-run Workers’ Compensation plans.
+The workers’ compensation system in Washington is similar to those in other states, with one exception.
+Washington is one of only a handful of U.S. jurisdictions where the government holds a monopoly on compensation insurance.
+Only Washington, North Dakota, Wyoming, Ohio, and the U.S. territories of Puerto Rico and the U.S. Virgin Islands have government-run workers’ compensation plans.
 Everywhere else in the United States, multiple insurance carriers compete to sell compensation policies in an open insurance market.

 When a case moves beyond a simple temporary medical condition, it becomes complicated and difficult to manage.
 One-third of the employers in Washington self-insure for workers’ compensation benefits.
-If they meet the state’s financial requirements, they handle their own claims, pay the same benefits, and follow the same claim guidelines.
+If a self-insured employer meets the state’s financial requirements, they handle their own claims, pay the same benefits, and follow the same claim guidelines.

 At Boohoff Law, we understand that the Workers’ Compensation system doesn’t always function the way it should.
-That’s why we’ve worked hard to help injured workers get the benefits they deserved.
-We’ve learned the system’s subtle issues and tedious requirements.
+That’s why we’ve worked hard to help injured workers get the benefits they deserve.
+Our law firm has learned the system’s subtle issues and tedious requirements.
 We’ve helped our injured clients overcome the problems that prevented them from qualifying for Permanent Partial Disabilities, Pensions, or Structured Settlements.

 We’ve pursued every lead to recover damages from third-party defendants.
 Workers’ Compensation claims don’t always have complex issues but sometimes the system works against you.
 When your claim stalls or L&I denies you the benefits to which you’re entitled, you need a legal advocate working to move your claim forward.
-Our lawyers have helped our clients get the benefits they deserved by relying on our experience and dedication.
+An experienced workers’ compensation attorney can help you get the benefits you deserve.
+Rely on our experience and dedication.

 When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
 When injured employees submit a claim, payment is contingent upon whether or not the claim is accepted.
 Washington companies don’t get to choose their insurance company.
 They can give their employees one of two coverage options.

 In 1911, the Workers’ Compensation Act changed the idea of fault for workplace injuries.
-The Act, which is currently codified under Title 51 RCW, created Washington’s Industrial Insurance system.
-Even if an employer negligently contributes to the conditions which cause an employee’s injuries, comp benefits are the primary resource for medical bills, lost wages, and related expenses.
+The Act, currently codified under Title 51 RCW, created Washington’s Industrial Insurance system.
+Even if an employer negligently contributes to the conditions that cause an employee’s injuries, comp benefits are the primary resource for medical bills, lost wages, and related expenses.

-If someone other than an employer caused or contributes to a workplace injury the employee may collect additional damages through a third party claim.
+If someone other than an employer caused or contributed to a workplace injury the employee may collect additional damages through a third-party claim.
 This may be an option under these and other circumstances.

-When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
-Payment of these benefits is contingent upon the claim being “accepted:”
+When you’re injured in a workplace accident or sustain an occupational disease on the job, your employer must have coverage to reimburse you for the expenses you incur.
+When injured employees submit a claim, payment of these benefits is contingent upon whether or not the claim is accepted.

 If your attorney makes a damage claim against a negligent third party, you may also recover general damages.
 General damages pay for subjective issues related to personal and lifestyle changes caused by your accident.